-Students must register for all courses they wish to take as graduate credit.
-The UAB class schedule can be found on the BlazerNET website located at http://www.uab.edu/blazernet.
-The class schedule lists the courses offered each semester and gives full details on prerequisites, registration dates, and procedures.
+Students must register for all courses for which they wish to earn graduate credit.
+The UAB class schedule is accessible via BlazerNET located at http://www.uab.edu/blazernet.
+The class schedule lists the courses offered each semester and provides full details on prerequisites, registration dates, and procedures.
 Students are able to register for courses as well as adjust their schedule by adding and dropping courses through the end of the drop/add period which is denoted on the academic calendar.

 To be enrolled as a full-time graduate student, a student must register for at least 9 semester hours in the fall, spring, and summer semesters.
 To be classified as a half-time graduate student, they must register for at least 5 semester credit hours in the fall, spring, and summer semesters.
 Degree-seeking students who wish to receive financial aid must be enrolled at least half-time.

 Certain funding sources (e.g., training grants, individual grants and fellowships) may have additional enrollment requirements that must also be satisfied.
 In addition, student loan recipients must satisfy certain minimal enrollment requirements to defer repayment.
 Students should consult with their funding source or the Financial Aid Office to determine these requirements as they apply to their specific situation.

 Graduate students who have been formally admitted as either a non-degree or degree-seeking student may audit courses available for graduate credit with the permission of the instructor and payment of appropriate fees.
 Courses taken for audit credit are not counted toward the hours required for full-time status, are not counted as earned hours, are not assigned a letter grade, and do not impact a student’s GPA.
 Provided the instructor’s requirements are met, the course will appear on the transcript with the notation AU.